contao/docs-archive/manual/en/04-Managing-content.md

 myTextBox._addCSS("basic.css");
 ```

-Note that Flash only supports a small subset of <abbr title="HyperText Markup Language">HTML</abbr> tags, so some of your
+Note that Flash only supports a small subset of HTML tags, so some of your
 styles might not display correctly.